xyvora/achievaim/README.md

 | [Achiev𝘼𝙄m Discord Conversation](https://discord.gg/n3CDBbWw) | Achiev𝘼𝙄m discussions on development, help and ideas.

 ---
 Achiev𝘼𝙄m is a user-friendly and scalable SaaS web application.
-It seamlessly integrates with calendar and other software applications, leveraging the power of Generative AI to assist users in creating and tracking their SMART goals effectively."
+It seamlessly integrates with calendar and other software applications, leveraging the power of Generative AI to assist users in creating and tracking their SMART goals effectively.

 ---
 ## Features